ray-cast/Cubizer/README.md

 * Download a zip archive from the github page
 * Un-zip the archive
 * Copy the Cubizer folder to Assets folder
+* Copy the Demo folder to Assets folder
-* Double-click a Cubizer/Demo/level1.unity file
+* Double-click a Demo/level1.unity file
 * Import standard assets with character package

 Features :